Menu

 4. The curriculum is both socially significant and relevant to the personal and career interests of young adolescents.

-5. Teachers use an interdisciplinary approach to reinforce important concepts, skills, and address real-world problems.
+5. Teachers use an interdisciplinary approach to reinforce important concepts and skills and address real-world problems.

 7. All students have opportunities for voice-posing questions, reflecting on experiences, and participating in decisions and leadership activities.